-C-PACE Project - The installation or modification of a permanent improvement affixed to real property that is an Energy Efficiency Improvement, Clean Energy Project, Water Conservation Project or Renewable Energy Improvement, which generates measurable energy savings, energy production or reductions in water usage.
+C-PACE Project - The installation or modification of a permanent improvement affixed to real property that is an Energy Efficiency Improvement, Clean Energy Project, Water Conservation Project, Renewable Energy Improvement, Indoor Air Quality Improvement or Resiliency Improvement which generates measurable energy savings, energy production, reductions in water usage, or improvements in resiliency or indoor air quality.
 The installation must be performed by a Qualified Contractor, on a Qualified Property, located within a C-PACE District.
 The term includes installation of alternative energy-generating equipment affixed to the land or building.